1jour1vin

 Wine rated (2023 guide) 96-97/100

-This is perhaps the most impressive Lynch-Bages we've tasted en primeur.
-What intensity, what brilliance!
-Enormously concentrated, it makes up for this with its balance and the vivacity of its freshness, expressed in the salinity of its finish.
+This is perhaps the most impressive Lynch-Bages we tasted during the en primeur season.
+Such intensity, such brilliance!
+With its enormous concentration, it compensates with its balance and lively freshness, expressed through the salinity of its finish.
 Its definition is unprecedented.

-Jean-Charles Cazes is now in charge of this prestigious Pauillac cru.
-His father, Jean-Michel, an exceptional Medoc personality, tireless ambassador for Bordeaux wines and the architect of this fifth growth's renown, is never far away.
-The magnificent family estate, excellently situated on the Bages plateau, has produced an impressive series of wines without any weak points since the early 1970s, imposing its rich, seductive and immediately accessible style, while being able to age gracefully.
-Now boasting a spectacular, brand-new, state-of-the-art winery, the cru is more on track than ever, and its popularity with many wine lovers is only just returning the favor.
+Jean-Charles Cazes is now responsible for managing this prestigious Pauillac estate.
+However, his father, Jean-Michel, an exceptional figure in the Médoc region, tireless ambassador for Bordeaux wines, and architect of this fifth growth's reputation, is never far away.
+The magnificent family estate, superbly located on the Bages plateau, has produced an impressive series of wines without a single weak point since the early 1970s, imposing its rich, seductive and immediately accessible style, while being capable of aging with grace.
+Now equipped with a spectacular, brand-new, state-of-the-art winery, the cru is more on track than ever, and its popularity with many wine lovers is only to be expected.

 James Suckling